 Students will develop holistically to maximize their God-given potential, resulting in visionary leadership and service in the world community.

 - Spiritually, students will make progress towards living honest spiritual lives with high personal character and ethics, based on an encounter with Jesus Christ and his teachings.

-The River Banks (from a representative selection of our Board Policies)
+The River Banks (a selection of our Board Policies)

 - The Superintendent must manage Rosslyn ethically, lawfully, prudently, and in accordance with the Ends Statement.

-- Staff, students, and volunteers must be managed fairly, safely, with dignity, appropriate confidentiality, and consistent with Rosslyn’s values.
+- Staff, students, and volunteers must be managed fairly, safely, with dignity, with appropriate confidentiality, and consistently with Rosslyn’s values.